Wednesday, November 20, 2024

 Finding the right location for your ice-making operation is the first step towards building a successful business.

 • Operational Premises: You don’t need to start with a fancy, expensive commercial building.
-A dedicated space, whether it’s an unused garage, a rented shed, or even a well-constructed outdoor room, can serve as your ice-making haven.
+You can use a dedicated space.
+It is an unused garage, a rented shed, or even a well-constructed outdoor room.
+Any of these can serve as your ice-making haven.

 • Think long-term: While starting small can be tempting, it’s wise to consider future expansion.
 Choose a location that can accommodate growth, ensuring that you have enough space for potential equipment upgrades and increased production.